Freyj/Fluffy-Hero-Maker/README.md

 To add data, you can find templates of the json structures in the **utils** directory.

 ## How do I run it?
+You need python 3.7 installed on your machine.
 Ideally, just launching ```python3 cli_main.py``` should do the trick.
 This is only in command-line interface for now, graphics are a pest.
+[also, this has only been tested on a linux machine with an Ubuntu distribution, so no guarantees]

 ## What can I do with it?
 You can create a character, picking a name, race, and class.